ltcmelo/psychec/README.md

 - Generating test-input data for individual functions.
 - Quick prototyping of an algorithm, without the need of explicit types.

-**Note**: The master branch is going through a major overhaul; at this point, it's expected that syntax analysis (parsing and AST construction) is functional, though.
+**NOTE**: The master branch is going through a major overhaul; at this point, it's expected that syntax analysis (parsing and AST construction) is functional, though.
 The original version of Psyche-C is available in [this branch](https://github.com/ltcmelo/psychec/tree/original).

 ## The Cnippet Driver Adaptor